jpsalvadorm63/react-briza/react_router/COURSE_05-A.md

-Now that we have our app skeleton, the navbar, the `RGB` and `HSL` components, and some styling, the next thing we need to do is actually render some `Route's so that when the path matches, the appropriate components will get rendered.
+Now that we have our app skeleton, the navbar, the `RGB` and `HSL` components, and some styling, the next thing we need to do is actually render some `Route`s so that when the path matches, the appropriate components will get rendered.
 Because we're going to have a "catch all" route, we'll go ahead and throw our Routes inside of a Switch component.
 (For more info on "catch all" routes, visit